pappuks/1brc/README.md

 # 1BRC in Python

 I am a sucker for optimization.
-So when I heard about 1BRC I naturally got intrigured.
-I achieved my goal and implemented the fastest implementation running on CPython, without any external libraries.
+So when I heard about [1BRC](https://www.morling.dev/blog/one-billion-row-challenge/) I got intrigured and started experimenting with python implementations. **I achieved my goal and implemented the [fastest implementation](./py_1brc_final.py) running on CPython, without any external libraries .**

 I set out to fulfill the challange using few principles: